-A revamp of the original Metal Gear Solid game is such a no-brainer that I highly expect it will be announced for the PS4 and the XBox One in the not-so-distant future.
+A revamp of the original Metal Gear Solid game is such a no-brainer that we highly expect it will be announced for the PS5 and the XBox Series X in the not-so-distant future.

 Could you imagine being thrown back onto Shadow Moses and fighting the likes of Psycho Mantis and Sniper Wolf in 4K?
 Or battling it out with Vulcan Raven in the freezer again?